Zedith111/42_Abu_Dhabi_Sustainabiliy_Hackathon/README.md

-# 42 Abu Dhabi Global Sustainability Hackathon Repo
+# 42 Abu Dhabi Global Sustainability Hackathon

+### Introduction
+Repo that contain various file used for 42 Abu Dhabi Sustainability Hackathon.

+## About The Project
+FoodsAiver is a app that help to reduce food wastage in restaurant.
+It contain a inventory management system, enhanced by A.I prediction on customer forecast and suggestion on new menu item based on current inventory.
+A prototype of the app can be access throug the Figma link

 ### Machine Learning Models used
 - Linear Regression